tsubik/tsubik.github.io/_posts/2016-06-16-make-your-emberjs-web-app-more-progressive-part-2.md

 ## Offline caching - quick recap

-Offline caching is on the market for many years, and browsers, of course, can cache pages and assets too, but this mechanism cannot be reliable as a browser can throw out cache at any point.
-The main point of all this hassle is for you to be able to visit the application site subsequent time without Internet connection.
-There is an [ApplicationCache interface][app-cache-beginners] to tackle this problem, but it is obsolete now, and you had to [mind many gotchas][app-cache-douchebag] along the way of using it.
+Some offline caching techniques are available for many years.
+There is a standard browser cache, but this mechanism cannot be reliable as a browser can throw our cache out at any point in time.
+There is also an [ApplicationCache interface][app-cache-beginners] to tackle this problem, but it is obsolete now, and you had to [mind many gotchas][app-cache-douchebag] along the way of using it.
-The new way utilizes [service workers][service-workers] to achieve the same goal.
+Fortunately, there is a new way which utilizes [service workers][service-workers] to achieve the same goal.

 ## What is a service worker?